- Your Government

 This is a uniformed (unarmed) volunteer unit that provides thousands of volunteer hours annually assisting the police department with neighborhood patrols, business checks, community events, and helping licensed officers on patrol as needed.

 - Be at least 18 years of age

 - Possess a high school diploma or GED

 - Possess a valid MN driver’s license and have a good driving record

 - Pass a thorough background check, including a criminal history check.
 Felony and Gross Misdemeanor convictions will render applicants ineligible.
 Certain Petty Misdemeanor and Misdemeanor convictions may make a person ineligible.

 - Not use prohibited drugs or engage in excessive use of alcohol.

-Reserve officers are trained in first aid, officer safety, defensive tactics, use of force, weapons training, vehicle lockouts, report writing, scenario-based training, and use of police radios and other equipment.
-New Reserve Officers are required to attend an 8-week training academy (1 night a week) and complete a field-training program.
+Reserve officers are trained in first aid, officer safety, defensive tactics, use of force, weapons training, vehicle lockouts, report writing, scenario-based training, and the use of police radios and other equipment.
 After formal training, Reserve Officers are required to volunteer 8 hours a month in addition to attending one monthly meeting.

 Applications for the Reserve Officer position are accepted on an ongoing basis and filled when vacancies occur.
 For more information or questions, please contact Sgt.
 Nick Dahlberg at 763-433-9897.